 CFI is a member of the Global Forum for Media Development (GFMD), a body set up in 2004 to coordinate and lobby on behalf of those working for media cooperation, to coordinate the actions of its members in the service of development in countries in receipt of international aid.

-The French Ministry of Foreign Affairs and International Development ( Ministère des Affaires étrangères et du Développement international - MAEDI) has set CFI the task of implementing its policy of aid for the development of public and private media and, more generally, the audiovisual industry with a tri-media outlook, in countries in receipt of development aid.
+The French Ministry of Europe and Foreign Affairs (Ministère de l'Europe et des Affaires étrangères - MEA) has set CFI the task of implementing its policy of aid for the development of public and private media and, more generally, the audiovisual industry with a tri-media outlook, in countries in receipt of development aid.

 Its goals include the dissemination of information, the strengthening of civil society and the State of law, and support for new democracies or 'fragile States'".

 The general outline and priorities of the mission entrusted to CFI are governed by an agreement signed each year with the MEA.
 To achieve the objectives set, MEA grants CFI the funds allocated to budget programme 209 for development aid.

 With more and more audiovisual stakeholders providing assistance at international level, MEA has also tasked CFI with ensuring the circulation of information and helping it to coordinate the various French media professionals involved in cooperation initiatives.